abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle - group notation](../03_monoid/symmetry_rotation_actions.svg)

 Using currying, we can represent the elements of a given group/monoid as functions by uniting them to the group operation, and the group operation itself - as functional composition.
-For example, the 3 elements of $Z_3$ can be seen as 3 bijective (invertable) functions from a set of 3 elements to itself (in group-theoretic context, these kinds of functions are called *permutations*, by the way.)
+For example, the 3 elements of $Z_3$ can be seen as 3 bijective (invertable) functions from a set of 3 elements to itself (in group-theoretic context, these kinds of functions are called *permutations*, by the way).

 ![The group of rotations in a triangle - set notation](../03_monoid/symmetry_rotation_functions.svg)